The Tracking Dog – Blood Science

 Explore how blood components and stress hormones serve as vital clues that dogs instinctively detect during tracking.

-Interpreting Pheromones and Chemical Signals
+Interpreting Chemical Signals

 Integrating Multisensory Cues